“Divided we are conquered, and united we flourish: Mutual Learning, Mutual Empowerment.”

 PastoraLab for Asian American Women Ministers

 is a two-year program that equips Asian American women ministers with hermeneutical knowledge, mutual learning, and empowerment to advance their pastoral leadership.
 This program is comprised of the following cohorts: one in Los Angeles, one in Orange County, and one Online.
 Each cohort will follow a curriculum developed by the Program Director and shaped by faculty in Biblical Studies and seasoned ministers.
 The program will also offer mentorships with seasoned Asian American faith leaders, build practices for a healthier and holistic ministry, and cultivate one’s Asian American Christian identity.
-Participants will receive a stipend and a certificate upon completion.
+Participants will receive a certificate upon completion.

 We love it when our Pastoras preach!
 Diana Shing, LA cohort participant, preached a powerful word from Jonah.
 We invite you to listen, sit, and revel in the beauty of God's word.